 Last year when I was hospitalized for open heart surgery, I was very sick.
 I have not told a lot of people this, but by the time I went into the hospital, I believe I was very near death.

-I had a heart attack in June 2016, but felt good afterwards.
+I had a heart attack in June 2016 but felt good afterward.
 I was given some medication which I was to place under my tongue and allow my body to absorb it in the event of chest pain.
 In July and August I did not need to use that medication for chest pain, none at all.
 In September, though, I started experiencing some chest pain and maybe once a week I would need to use one of those pills.
 By November, when I went to the hospital for my heart surgery, I was using 5 or more of those pills every day.
 I was just hoping that I would be able to make it through the surgery.

 I have always been a survivor, though.
 I am very strict on myself when it comes to recovering from sickness or from major medical procedures.